PhysicsRemotelab/documentation/index.md

 # Remote Control Laboratory for Measurements in Physics

-This technical documentation is meant to teach how to setup Remote Lab software locally and stat developing new features.
+This technical documentation is meant to guide how to setup Remote Lab software locally and start developing new features.

 ## Software to download